membranes/bare/README.md

 <br>

 We can interact with the token classification project's model via an instance, i.e., container, of this repository's image.
+Initially set-up to use a machine's CPU (Central Processing Unit) device. **A later image update** will accept an argument; either 'cpu' or 'cuda'.

 <br>